-Play balloon games.
+Play beach ball games.

 Set up a maze indoors or out.

 Try using large mats folded to stand on end or chairs with sheets draped over the back to form walls.
 Have one starting point but several exits.
-Make the path wide enough to accommodate wheelchairs and the walls sturdy enough for a child with visual impairment to feel her way.
+Make the path wide enough to accommodate wheelchairs and the walls sturdy enough for a child with visual impairment to feel their way.
 Place pictures or tactile objects on the walls and give children a picture checklist that they can mark as they find the pictures.